ScopeLift/zeneth/README.md

 This project is a monorepo with three packages:

 - `contracts` contains the smart contracts
-- `faa` stands for "Flashbots Account Abstractions" and contains the core Zeneth logic
+- `zeneth-js` is a TypeScript library containing the core Zeneth logic
 - `frontend` is a simple frontend app for interacting with Flashbots

 ### Dependencies